Capture of Hamburg

-The Capture of Hamburg was one of the last battles of World War II, where the remaining troops of the German 1st Parachute Army fought the British XII Corps for the control of Hamburg, Germany between 18 April and 3 May 1945.
+The Capture of Hamburg was one of the last battles of the Western Front of the Second World War, where the remaining troops of the German 1st Parachute Army fought the British XII Corps in Lower Saxony for the control of Hamburg, Germany, between 18 April and 3 May 1945.
 British troops were met with fierce resistance when they advanced toward the city as Hamburg was the last remaining pocket of resistance in the north.
+When the British troops reached the outskirts of Hamburg, Germany eventually surrendered the city.
 Once the British had captured the city, they continued their advance north-east and sealed off the remnants of the 1st Parachute Army and Army Group Northwest in the Jutland peninsula.

 Background

 After the Western Allies crossed the Rhine River, the German armies in the west began to fall apart.
 Army Group B, under the command of Walter Model, was the last effective German defence in the west.
-The Army Group, consisting of three armies, was encircled and captured by the 1st and 9th American Armies, thus ending effective German resistance in the west.
+The Army Group, consisting of three armies, was encircled and captured by the 1st and 9th American Armies.
 After the defeat of Army Group B, the Germans were only able to organize resistance in a few cities and were not able to communicate with each other very well.
-The Allied armies started a general advance across Germany, with the Americans pushing the centre and the British holding their northern flank.
+The Allied armies started a general advance across Germany, with the Americans pushing the centre and the British holding the north.
 The main British thrust came from the British Second Army, under the command of Lieutenant General Miles C. Dempsey.

-The army's objective was to advance across northern Germany and push on to Berlin.
-The British came across little resistance, compared with the Americans further south, and advanced at a steady and fast pace.
-The 1st Parachute Army and the newly formed Army Group Northwest were the last German forces in the north.
-As the British continued their advance, the German high command in Berlin, which was under siege by the Soviet Red Army, refused to send reinforcements.
+The objective of the army was to advance across northern Germany and push on to Berlin.
+The British came across little resistance compared with the Americans further south and advanced at a steady and fast pace.
+The 1st Parachute Army and the new Army Group Northwest were the last German forces in the north.
+As the British continued their advance, Oberkommando der Wehrmacht the German high command in Berlin, which was under siege by the Red Army, refused to send reinforcements.
 The Germans managed to resist the British in Bremen for a week; the surviving troops retreated to the Jutland peninsula.
-The last remaining defence was of the city of Hamburg and the Germans sought to make a final stand there.
+The last remaining defence was of the city of Hamburg and the Germans sought to make their stand there.
 After capturing Soltau, the 7th Armoured Division of the VIII Corps was poised to assault the city.